vnkrtv/web-testing-tool/README.md

   - 2 added subjects 'Python' and 'OSS', 3 tests and 2 questions for one of them

 For any building option, the application initially contains one user:
-- user 'admin' with password 'admin', who belongs to group 'lecturer' and who is also a superuser, which is able to enter django admin panel and add new lecturers,students or superusers
+- user 'admin' with password 'admin', who belongs to group 'lecturer' and who is also a superuser_only, which is able to enter django admin panel and add new lecturers,students or superusers

 To run test, you need:
 - auth as user belong to group 'lecturer'